 GoWithGuide is here to help those of you who’d like a tour.
 We provide a service of matching customers with the best tour and guide for them.
 It’s almost like a marketplace of guides.

-Hundreds of guides create their own tours so all of the tours sold on this website are unique.
-Another advantage is that you can communicate directly with the guide to ask questions or convey requests ,for example the length of a tour, before actually booking a tour.
+Hundreds of guides create their own tours, so all the tours sold on this website are unique.
+Another advantage is that you can communicate directly with the guide to ask questions or convey requests, for example the length of a tour, before actually booking a tour.

 Most of the tours sold are walking tours.
 So you can use the public transportation system while sightseeing and get a feel for getting around the city using the trains and buses.
 It’s an experience that will give you insight on the daily lives of the local Japanese.